1957 Austin-Healey 100-6 BN4 2+2 Roadster

 If classic British Roadsters are your cup of tea instead of an older Mazda Miata, then you need to swing by MotoeXotica Classic Cars today and check out this Austin-Healey.

 More info: Listing has ended.
-Search on eBay for similar 1957 Austin
+Click to search on eBay for similar 1957 Austin (Affiliate link)

 Seller's other items: motoexotica